eight04/pyXcute/README.rst

 pyXcute
 =======

-A small task runner inspired from npm.
+A small task runner inspired by npm scripts.

 Features
 --------